endymion1818/deliciousreverie/content/about-benjamin-read.md

 ## Core Skills
 My MBTI personality type is "INFJ" , which means that I can be described as an advocate.

-I'm often found negotiating conversations among my team members and project managers that I hope will help both parties to accomplish more work and feel more fulfilled in their roles.
+I advocate for those in my team who are less experienced, less able to have a voice, or feel they have less representation.
+I want to actively help them to grow by helping them to gain access to resources and situations that will help them exceed and achieve their potential.

 I have a strong awareness of business objectives and will look for ways to optimise delivery where I find an opportunity to do so.
-If I notice a skillset is lacking in one of my team mates I'll try to find a way to tactfully, kindly and discreetly, enable them overcome it.

-I've had many years' experience at public speaking, I delight in writing well, and also enjoy designing graphics in Sketch, Illustator, Photoshop and similar programs.
+Writing blog posts and articles for print magazines, contributing to open source projects, and speaking at conferences are some other ways that I can add value to organisations by boosting their reputation.
+It's something I'd do without the support of my employers, but it's nice when I can talk about the work I do.

 ## Progression
-The more I become involved in planning development projects, the more I find I enjoy the project scoping and design stage more and more.

-In this, it seems in some ways as if I've come full circle because I'm using my writing skills again.

-I really enjoy investigating, researching and coming to understand user requirements and documenting how we enable people to achieve them.

-I'd like to keep my hand on the code.
-However, I am definitely seeing a role for myself in UX design that can utilise the skills I have acquired up to this point.
+I want to continue work with my colleagues to create teams that enable and facilitate an environment in which it is safe to take risks, ask questions and fail.
+I believe this is the only way that teams can become more productive and diverse, and therefore excel in achieving business objectives instead of succumbing to toxic behaviour.

+Along with that I want to work more heavily with organisation that solve real world problems  people have.
+I'm especially keen to promote the open, accessible, free and international platform called the web.
+I want to work for the benefit of that community in any way I can.

 [I'm on LinkedIn](https://www.linkedin.com/in/benjaminread1980/ "Linkedin profile of Benjamin Read")